jhunogueira/Hapu-s-Become-a-Nanny-Share-Host/README.md

 # HAPU'S - BECOME A NANNY SHARE HOST
 This was a great React.js app to make.
-It was a simple landing page, using React.js and CSS for style.
+It was a simpler landing page, using React.js and CSS for style.
 In the future i'll plan refactoring this app, using typescript and styled components.

 # How the Landing Page looks like (final version)